stashed/docs/docs/guides/latest/default-backup/pvc.md

     stash.appscode.com/target-directories: "<directories to backup>"
     ```

 3. MountPath where the PVC will be mounted inside backup job.
+This should be same as the directory where the PVC has been mounted inside workload.

     ```yaml
     stash.appscode.com/mountpath: "<mountPath>"